A blood test is a very common medical test.

 A thin needle is inserted through the skin and into a blood vessel, and a small amount of blood is drawn up into a syringe or special container.

 For most children, taking blood is quick, does not hurt much and is very safe.
 Your child may feel a sharp scratch from the needle.
-A spray or cream can be put on the skin before the test, to help stop him or her feeling any pain.
+A spray or cream can be put on the skin before the test, to help stop them feeling any pain.

 Occasionally, there is some swelling, bruising or pain around the site where the blood was taken.